diko0071/alcoholic_eeg_analysis/README.md

 ### traning_eeg_data
 Experimental model which include CNN Model and FFT transofmration after conv layer.

-Did't work out, will be updated soon.
+Didn't work out, will be updated soon.

 Probably something went wrong with the data preprocessing.